jgcoding10/productivity/README.md

 # productivity
-Final Project with Claire Yoo and Alex Pipkin
+Final Project with Clairandra Yoo and Alexandra Pipkin